AY2526S1-CS2113-W14-4/tp/docs/team/bestbearrr.md

 #### AddCommand
 * Implemented the AddCommand feature, enabling users to record new internship entries with details such as company, role, deadline, and pay.
-* Designed the command to integrate seamlessly with the ArgumentParser, ensuring robust validation and structured parsing.
+* Designed the command to integrate seamlessly with the ArgumentParser, Ui and InternshipList.
-* Added logic in AddCommand.execute() to instantiate a new Internship object and update the global static InternshipList.
-* Enhanced usability by integrating Ui.printAddInternship() for consistent success feedback after addition.
 * Implemented comprehensive validation for empty fields, negative and non-numeric pay, and exceeding character limits.

 #### FindCommand
 * Implemented FindCommand, which filters internships by matching user keywords against both company and role fields.
 * Designed case-insensitive substring matching for more intuitive search results.
-* Integrated with the ArgumentParser to handle and validate keyword input.
+* Integrated with the ArgumentParser, Ui and InternshipList
-* Ensured that filtered results are displayed using the Ui layer in a consistent and readable format.
-* Optimised command behavior to handle empty and invalid inputs gracefully using centralised exception handling.

 #### ArgumentParser
 * Designed and implemented parsing logic for both add and find commands.
-* For AddCommand:
-    * Developed a structured parsing mechanism that enforces strict input format (company/, role/, deadline/, pay/).
+  * Developed a structured parsing mechanism for the input formats.
-    * Implemented extensive validation and error handling for missing prefixes, field order, and data format.
+  * Implemented extensive validation and error handling for missing prefixes, field order and data format.
-* For FindCommand:
-    * Implemented argument extraction logic to handle single or multi-word search terms.
-    * Ensured trimming, normalisation, and exception handling for blank or invalid input.
+  * Ensured trimming and exception handling for blank or invalid input.
-* Enhanced logging for debugging and traceability of command parsing.

 #### User Interface
 * Added methods to display messages and information from commands.
-* Enhanced Ui class to provide standardised feedback for add and find commands.
 * Improved readability and formatting of success and error messages.
-* Added logging and structured formatting for output consistency.

 #### Internship
 * Added a toString method to display the internship details to a structured text format